MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 #### Create the admin VM

 The Marketplace image that you use to create the VMs is `RedHat:RHEL:8_6:latest`.
-For other images, please see [Red Hat Enterprise Linux (RHEL) images available in Azure](/azure/virtual-machines/workloads/redhat/redhat-imagelist).
+For other images, see [Red Hat Enterprise Linux (RHEL) images available in Azure](/azure/virtual-machines/workloads/redhat/redhat-imagelist).

 > [!NOTE]
 > You can query all the available Red Hat Enterprise Linux images provided by Oracle with [az vm image list](/cli/azure/vm/image#az-vm-image-list) `az vm image list --offer RHEL --publisher RedHat --output table --all`.
 For more information, see [Oracle VM images and their deployment on Microsoft Azure](/azure/virtual-machines/workloads/oracle/oracle-vm-solutions).
 >
 > If you use a different image, you may need to install extra libraries to enable the infrastructure used in this guide.

-You'll create a basic VM, install all required tools on it, take a snapshot of it, and then create replicas based on the snapshot.
+You create a basic VM, install all required tools on it, take a snapshot of it, and then create replicas based on the snapshot.

 Create a VM using [az vm create](/cli/azure/vm).
-You'll run the Administration Server on this VM.
+You run the Administration Server on this VM.

 The following example creates a Red Hat Enterprise Linux VM using user name and password pair for the authentication.
 If desired, you can use TLS/SSL authentication instead.